CSCI-2349-F23/ps2/README.md

 ### Part 2: Unix Practice

 Here's a chance for you to practice the new Unix commands we've looked at in class.
-You'll need to be able to use a command's `man` page to learn about new things these commands can do.
+You'll might need to use a command's `man` page or to read about the command on the internet to learn about the interesting things these commands can do.
+Log into `cslab` and execute unix commands to complete each numbered task in Exercises A, B, and C.

 #### Exercise A
-1. Log into `cslab`.
+1. Create a directory called `ps2`
-2. Create a directory called `ps2` and move into that directory.
+2. Move into that directory.
 3. Get the file at this location: `https://www.gutenberg.org/files/17489/17489-8.txt`
 4. Rename the file to `les_miz_french1.tzt`
 5. Get this file at this location: `https://www.gutenberg.org/ebooks/17489.txt.utf-8`